WHY WE NEED CLEAN WATER

 Method 1: Carlson Trophic Index

-APCC adopted a grading system that assigns the following grades to Carlson Trophic Index (CTI) scores:
+APCC uses a grading system that assigns the following grades to Carlson Trophic Index (CTI) scores:

 Ponds that are graded as “Acceptable: requires ongoing protection” are ponds that are healthy and free of excess nutrients.
 These ponds need ongoing protection to remain healthy and free of pollution.